 Well this is the crux of the matter.
 Does the non-appropriation principle (based on the Outer Space Treaty and quoted by Space Lawyers) absolutely preclude any private (or commercial, non national) claims to celestial land?

-With respect to celestial land appropriation, the only significant thing in writing within the Outer Space Treaty is located in Article 2, whereby it prevents celestial land acquisition by sovereign Nations.
+With respect to celestial land appropriation, the only significant thing in writing within the Outer Space Treaty is located in Article II, whereby it prevents celestial land acquisition by nations.
 It neglects to mention individuals and companies.

 Now that is by no means the end of the matter!
+Article VI of OST can probably extend the non-appropriation principle to individuals and companies in certain circumstances.
 Space lawyers award more weight to the unwritten extent of the “non appropriation principle”. … was it a customary rule or norm? … had it even become a structural rule?
 We say no to the latter.
 Has it been damaged by the latest wave of national space law developments (eg US Space Act 2015)? … YES, it has.

 In the next section we flesh this issue out.
 For the purpose of this introduction, we state that the non appropriation principle (extended without documentation within the ratified treaty), is not sufficiently structural within space law to immediately bar our celestial land claim or our associated fund raising activities (selling of land claim certificates).